weshaggard/azure-rest-api-specs/specification/bluefin/resource-manager/readme.md

-# Bluefin
+# bluefin

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Bluefin.
+This is the AutoRest configuration file for bluefin.

 ## Getting Started